patrickleweryharris/major-finder/README.md

 UofT offers no easy tool to see what subject programs a student can study given their first year courses.
 Major finder was created to fill this gap

 ## Usage
-Major finder for UofT St. George and Mississauga campus is currently released [here](https://plh.io/major-finder).
-Major finder for UTSC is in development.
+Major finder for the UofT St. George campus is currently released [here](https://plh.io/major-finder).
+Major finder for UTSC and UTM is no longer supported.

 ## API